 How do mergers and acquisitions benefit companies?

-M&A transactions help companies expand, reduce costs, and grow value.
-They enable firms to:
+M&A deals are beneficial to companies as they help the companies expand, reduce costs, and increase their value.

 What challenges do companies face during M&A deals?